204GROUP5/Persona-5-Project-Proposal/README.md

 Welcome to the major project for CISC/CMPE 204 (Fall 2021)!

 This project models the game of Persona 5.
 It will take a number of opponents between 1 to 5, and assign all a power weakness and a resistance.
 The model will then "battle" the opponents with 4 teammates, each with their own power type.
-It will try and solve the program, or, win the battle as quickly as possible.
+It will try and solve the program/win the battle as quickly as possible.

 ## Structure